-Services that are covered for you What you must pay when you get these services Laboratory tests In-Network \$0 copayment for each Medicare-covered service.
-No authorization is required for lab services rendered in any place of service, except for genetic testing, which does require authorization.
-Out-of-Network \$0 copayment for each Medicare-covered service.
-This plan has a Point of Service option for the Lab Services service category.
-"Point-of-Service" means you can use providers outside the plan's network.
-No authorization required for lab services rendered in any place of service, except for Genetic Testing, which does require authorization.
-Blood - including storage and administration.
+Servi ces that are covered for you What you must pay when you get these services • Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Deductible applies.
+20% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum.
+Prior authorization is required . • Laboratory tests \$0 copayment for each Medicare-covered service.
+No authorization required for lab services except for genetic testing, which does require authorization. • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Deductible applies.
 20% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum. • Other outpatient diagnostic tests - Non-radiological diagnostic services Deductible applies.
+20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.

-Servic es that are covered for you What you must pay when you get these services • Other outpatient diagnostic tests - Non-radiological diagnostic services In-Network Deductible applies.
+No Authorization required when services are rendered in a Nursing Facility or Physician Office. • Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-No Authorization required when services are rendered in a Nursing Facility or Physician Office.
-Out-of-Network Deductible applies.
-20% coinsurance for each Medicare-covered service.
-This plan has a Point of Service option for the Diagnostic Procedures and Tests service category.
-"Point-of-Service" means you can use providers outside the plan's network.
-No Authorization required when services are rendered in a Nursing Facility or Physician Office.
+Prior authorization is required .